paulovieira/hapi-auth-cookie-cache/readme.md

 ## hapi-auth-session

+This plugin combines hapi-auth-cookie and catbox to provide a quick and simple way to add authentication endpoints to your Hapi app.

 in the main configuration of the server, provide options to create a new catbox client (using, for instance, the "catbox-memory" strategy)